sjentzsch/tf_vision/README.md

 # GPU Acceleration

+> Note: As of current TensorFlow version 1.4.0: `All our prebuilt binaries have been built with CUDA 8 and cuDNN 6.
+We anticipate releasing TensorFlow 1.5 with CUDA 9 and cuDNN 7.` However, building from source with 1.4.0 using CUDA 9 and cuDNN 7 should be fine and working.

 For GPU-accelerated tensorflow, ensure you do or have done the following:

 1. You have a GPU with CUDA Compute Capability 3.0 or higher.